bitrise-io/devcenter/_articles/en/reviews/adding-a-new-app-with-the-api.md

     curl -X POST -H 'Authorization: ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/register' -d '{"provider":"github","is_public":false,"repo_url":"git@github.com:api_demo/example-repository.git","type":"git","git_repo_slug":"example-repository","git_owner":"api_demo"}'

-Once done, set up the SSH keys you created so that Bitrise can clone your repository when running a build.
+Once done, call the `register-ssh-key` endpoint to set up the SSH keys you created so that Bitrise can clone your repository when running a build.
 You can also set whether you want to automatically register the public key at your git provider.

 ```bash
 curl -X POST -H 'Authorization: ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/register-ssh-key' -d '{"auth_ssh_private_key":"your-private-ssh-key","auth_ssh_public_key":"your-public-ssh-key","is_register_key_into_provider_service":false}'
 ```

 Finish the app registration process by calling the `finish` endpoint.
-This endpoint allows you to configure your applications:
+This endpoint allows you to configure your applications: set the project type, the stack on which the build will run, and the initial configuration settings.

-* project type (for example, Android, iOS, or cordova)
-* the stack that will be used to run the builds
-* initial configuration settings

 You can also set environment variables, as well as immediately specify an organization that will be the owner of the application.